Editor’s Note: This blog was originally published in March 2018 and has been revised to reflect industry updates.

 Annealing glass is one such technique utilized by glass fabricators and manufacturers.

-The term, "anneal," is mainly used to describe the glass-cooling process that is performed at a fabricator's float plant.
-It is not treated with heat, unlike tempered glass.
+The term "anneal" is mainly used to describe the glass-cooling process conducted at a fabricator's float plant.
+It does not include treatment with heat, unlike tempered glass.

 Performed by highly skilled technicians with the help of precise, efficient equipment, the annealing process improves the glass' durability and helps to reduce internal stresses that could result in breakage.
 Keep in mind that annealed glass may also be referred to as non-tempered and/or float glass.